davidboy/statbot/README.md

 ### Server adapters (choose one)
 These modules connect to a chat server, and tell statbot to emit the `join` and `quit` events whenever the corresponding action happens in a chatroom.
 * `irc_bot` constructs an irc bot (using [node-irc](https://github.com/martynsmith/node-irc)) which sits on an irc server in a list of specified channels.
-* `rabbitbot` hooks into elementary's RabbitBot.
-Coming soon!
+* `statrabbit` hooks into elementary's RabbitBot.
+If you enable this, make sure to disable `irc_bot`.

 ### Required modules
 * `ticker`: this module causes statbot to emit the `tick` event as described above.